BhupeshDahiya/YTdownloader/README.md

 # YTdownloader
-Script to download video/audio files from a youtube link without going through all the hazzle.
+Script to download video/audio files from a youtube link to your downloads folder without going through all the hazzle.

 ## Prerequisites
 You'll need need pafy, requests and youtube-dl